 To access the school's filtered wifi, students need to accept the terms and conditions on login.
 These are available here:

 Students will be able to use their devices only at the invitation of their teacher.
 A student does not have the ‘right’ to use his or her device, and is not permitted to use it if this is against the wishes of the teacher.
 It is the teacher’s decision when and whether or not technology is used in the classroom.

 Whilst all students have signed an internet agreement on enrolment, they will be asked to agree to some additional terms and conditions (on login) to reflect the circumstances of the BYOD environment, including that the school will take no responsibility for repairs, breakages, the provision of charging, or device security.

 The school will be able to track the device.
 The school’s usual filtering protocols will remain in place.

 All Year 9-13 students are asked to bring their own device to school.
 The regular use of this device will be an important aspect of Ako - the 'connected curriculum' programme in Years 9-10 and in senior courses.
 Please see the device specifications listed below.
-Retailers often have deals and these are available by clicking here.
-You are not obliged to purchase your device from these retailers.

 Note, the school has found Chromebooks to be reliable devices which meet general student need.
 Where the use of specialist software is a course requirement it will generally be provided on a cabled PC by the school.